 Linking off-the-job and on-the-job training

-The learning plan graduates will be participating in is directly related to the work they are expected to undertake when they are in the workplace.
+The learning plan you will be participating in is directly related to the work you are expected to undertake when you are in the workplace.

-A template has been developed to assist managers to write up an on-the-job learning plan for their graduate.
-The graduate’s job description and the purpose of the business unit are the foundations for this work plan.
+A template has been developed to assist managers to write up an on-the-job learning plan for you.
+Your job description and the purpose of the business unit are the foundations for this work plan.

-It is highly recommended that managers use this template or develop one of their own to capture the tasks, timelines and outcomes expected of their graduate.
+It is highly recommended that managers use this template or develop one of their own to capture the tasks, timelines and outcomes expected of you.

-This work plan will provide the basis for reporting the graduate’s progress throughout the 12 months and assist the graduate to develop a comprehensive resume.
+This work plan will provide the basis for reporting your progress throughout the 12 months and assist you to develop a comprehensive resume.